April 1899, 7 Hawthorn Street, Dayton, Ohio

 About the article

-By writing this article, I wanted to think through the arguments and explain the thinking behind WSJF.
-I hope to clarify and make the usage of WSJF easier.
+By writing this article, I wanted to think through the arguments and explain the thinking behind Weighted Shortest Job First (WSJF).
+I hope to clarify and make the usage of WSJF easier, especially to assess the value of learning.
 Also, I really like to read about the Wright brothers and other brave inventors.

 The dialogues in this article are a work of fiction.
 Names, characters, businesses, places, events, locales, and incidents are the products of the author’s imagination or fictitious.
 If you disagree with something, I will welcome a discussion.
 It would be my privilege to learn from what you have to teach me.